Arkoe, Missouri: Etymology

-It was also adapted in 1923 in a book "Peter Wilkins: Or, Harlequin Harlokin and the Flying Islanders" by George Thorne."
+It was also adapted in 1923 in a book called "Peter Wilkins: Or, Harlequin Harlokin and the Flying Islanders" by George Thorne."

 The exact reason the community was named Arkoe is not specifically known.
-Arkoe adjoins the One Hundred and Two River and that is sometimes considered the reason for the name.
+Arkoe is situated along the One Hundred and Two River, and that is sometimes considered the reason for the name.

 An 1882 history of Nodaway County incorrectly stated that the inspiration was mentioned in the Jules Verne novel Twenty Thousand Leagues Under the Seas However, the name is not mentioned in the book.

-History

-The first community in the Arkoe immediate area was Bridgewater which was about a mile north of the current Arkoe.
-Nodaway County's first railroad (starting out as the Missouri Valley Railroad before becoming the Kansas City, St. Joseph and Council Bluffs Railroad and ultimately becoming part of the Burlington Northern route) built two bridges across the 102 river within 1,000 feet of each on an elbow bend in the river and the county built a road bridge between the two in the same location.
-The railroad platted the community of Bridgewater by the bridges in 1870 and the post office opened there.
-Dr. Perry H. Talbott who granted the right of way through much of the land in the area insisted that the town site be located on his property and on September 16, 1874, he and S.K.
-Snively laid out Arkoe.
-Nelson Wilson who had opened a merchandise store in Bridgewater in 1871 moved the building to Arkoe and became its first business in 1874.
-Other businesses followed including the railroad which moved its depot from Bridgewater to Arkoe.
+Geography